NikhilOO7/AI-SaaS-Chatbot/README.md

 ## Credits
 ---------

-This project was created by [Your Name] and is maintained by [Your Name].
+This project was created by Nikhil Bindal and is maintained by Nikhil Bindal.
 Special thanks to OpenAI for providing their API and support.

 ## Acknowledgments
 --------------